 Abstract:

-Statistics from the hourly wind speed collected between 1960 and 2020 from 12 meteorological stations in the Hexi Corridor indicate that the western region of the corridor is located in a intermediate to high wind energy environment, while the eastern region is located in a low wind energy environment.
-Furthermore, the variation rules of the annual average wind speed, the probability of sand-driving wind, and drift potential differ between the eastern and western regions of the corridor.
-WeibullCum distribution function is universally applicable to express the annual cumulative probability distribution of hourly wind speeds at various meteorological stations.
-The interannual variation of the constant terms B in the WeibullCum function exhibits periodic fluctuation, while C and D show a decreasing trend.
-The prediction equations of cumulative probability distribution function of wind speed are then established for the eastern and western regions of Hexi Corridor, respectively.
-It is observed that the prediction equations have high prediction accuracy for annual average wind speed and sand-driving wind probability, whereas the simulated drift potential is overall less than the actual results.
-The actually statistical results from 2021 to 2024 further confirm the above conclusions.
-The wind variations exhibit distinct cycles in the eastern and western regions of the Hexi Corridor.
-In the next 10 years, it is expected that the peak values for annual average wind speed and sand-driving wind probability will occur around 2025 in the eastern region, while the peak will be later than 2030 in the western region.
+D show a decreasing trend.
+The prediction equations of cumulative probability distribution function of wind speed are then established for eastern and western regions of Hexi Corridor, respectively.
+It is observed that prediction equations have high accuracy for annual average wind speed and sand-driving wind probability, whereas simulated drift potential is in overall less than the actual results.
+Actual statistical results from 2021 to 2024 further confirm the above conclusions.
+Wind variations exhibit distinct cycles in eastern and western regions of the Hexi Corridor.
+In the next 10 years, it is expected that peak values for annual average wind speed and sand-driving wind probability will occur around 2025 in the eastern region, but later than 2030 in the western region.